TheMisinformationGame/MisinformationGame/README.md

   credibility scores based on participants' interactions with posts.
 - Several options for the dynamic selection of sources and posts to show to participants.
+- Customisable engagement metric information.
 - Configurable prompt to be shown to participants before they begin participating in a study.
-- Configurable introduction and debriefing screens to be shown to participants before and after they complete a study.
+- Configurable introduction, game rules, and debriefing screens to be shown to participants before and after they complete a study.
-- Ability to generate completion codes for participants that they can use to prove they completed the study.
+- Ability to generate unique completion codes for participants.
 - Participants can access the study from desktop, tablet, or mobile devices.
 - Rich recording of participants' interactions to allow analysis of their behavior.